finos/common-domain-model/documentation/source/documentation.rst

 Payout
 """"""
-The ``Payout`` type defines the composable payout types, each of which describes a set of terms and conditions for the financial responsibilities between the two contractual parties.
+The ``Payout`` type defines the composable payout types, each of which describes a set of terms and conditions for the financial responsibilities between the contractual parties.
 Payout types can be combined to compose a product.
 For example, an Equity Swap can be composed by combining an ``InterestRatePayout`` and an ``EquityPayout``.

 .. code-block:: Haskell